tomek-i/tomek-i.github.io/src/content/businessActs.md

   - 'Software Development'
 ---

-I focused on the maintenance and improvement of SuperOffice-CRM-Modules, as well as the development of custom solutions to meet client requirements.
-I worked closely with users to identify pain points and bottlenecks within the system, and then develop and improve components within the CRM.
+During my tenure as a Junior Software Developer at BusinessActs, I was responsible for maintaining and enhancing SuperOffice CRM modules, as well as developing custom plugins and integrations.
+My role involved close collaboration with clients to identify system inefficiencies and bottlenecks, which I addressed through tailored software solutions.

-By leveraging my experience in development, I was able to create customized solutions that helped clients streamline their processes, increase efficiency, and enhance their overall productivity.
+I focused on improving the performance and usability of the CRM system, ensuring that our clients could streamline their processes and boost productivity.
+Working alongside more experienced developers, I honed my technical skills and contributed to the successful delivery of high-quality software solutions.
+My work not only enhanced client satisfaction but also laid a strong foundation for my future growth in the software development industry.